villesepp/Blender/README.md

 ![alt text](https://github.com/villesepp/Blender/blob/main/readme%20images/terraingenerator.jpg "Screenshot")

-## JSON export
+# 📁 JSON export
 Export some object properties to a JSON file.
-Useful e.g. if you want to use Blender as a Level Editor for your game.
+Useful if you want to use Blender as a Level Editor for your game and you are already using it for something else.

 ### Install/Run
 Open and run in the Blender Script Editor.